Sometimes an interview goes well. You hit it out of the park. A call quickly follows. The job is yours!

 Smoking during an interview might have been a power move back in the Mad Men days, but that’s no longer the case.
 First of all, most businesses don’t permit smoking indoors anymore.
 Because of that, smoking during an in-person interview can appear disrespectful.
 Also, it’s just unhealthy for not only you but also the interviewer.
 Even if you are interviewing through video, smoking from a vape or cigarette just seems unprofessional.

 As you can see, if you’ve committed an interview blunder, you aren’t alone.
 Shake it off and try to use it as a learning opportunity.
-And follow us on social for more tips and laughs for the modern job search:
+And follow us on social for more job interview tips and laughs for the modern job search: